baruchiro/BcsStudent/content/posts/semantic-release/semantic-release.md

 ### Configuration

-I sew the [default commit format (Angular Conventions)](https://semantic-release.gitbook.io/semantic-release/#commit-message-format) and I felt it will add overhead and will be less readable, and it is not worth the time I'm saving with automatic releasing.
+I saw the [default commit format (Angular Conventions)](https://semantic-release.gitbook.io/semantic-release/#commit-message-format) and I felt it will add overhead and will be less readable, and it is not worth the time I'm saving with automatic releasing.
 I wanted to change the commit format.

 To do that, we need to [configure](https://semantic-release.gitbook.io/semantic-release/usage/configuration) the `semantic-release`, and since any configuration section will override the default configuration we used so far, I think the best idea is first to configure the default configuration explicitly, and then start to adjust it.